Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

-The new logo was seen as a downgrade, with an element added that people did not get (the purple dot), and the letters ‘db’ making it complex and fuzzy to read.
+The new logo was seen as a downgrade, with an element added that people did not get (the purple dot), and the letters ‘db’ too close together making it complex and fuzzy to read.

 What can we learn from Redbox as a rebranding campaign gone wrong?

-And, in case you do decide on a change, only add/eliminate elements that make sense.
+And, in case you do decide on a change, only add and eliminate elements that make sense.

-The retail company Sears decide on changing its logo in 2019 in the hope of boosting their sales.
+The retail company Sears decided on changing its logo in 2019, in the hope of boosting its sales.
 What they did was keeping the original logo and adding an element next to the name.

-What can we learn from this example of Sears attempting to rebrand?
+What can we learn from Sears’ rebranding attempt?

-Some of the main reasons for a company to go through a rebranding are; internationalization, consolidation of a brand, a bad reputation, or a new CEO.
+Some of the main reasons for a company to go through rebranding are internationalization, consolidation of a brand, a bad reputation, or a new CEO.